-The Thread - Challenges in Employment
+The Thread: Challenges in Employment

-Mentor: It is very important to promote yourself as a qualified individual who would add great value to the company.
+- From a Mentor with a mobility impairment: It is very important to promote yourself as a qualified individual who would add great value to the company.
 You should practice interviewing and dress professionally.
 If your disability is visible, discuss issues frankly and how you have overcome barriers and limitations.
 Discuss any accommodations that you will bring.
 You may also want to ask your interviewer if he or she has additional questions or concerns.
 Remember to smile!

 You may want to talk with your supervisor after several weeks.
 Discuss your job performance and any problems that have occurred.
 It is important to be proactive.
 If you feel that you are not being accepted at work, try bringing treats one morning and introducing yourself.